 Green bean casserole is what every holiday is all about.
 It’s seldom made any other time of the year, and while I encourage you to use this easy IP recipe whenever, it’s especially handy for a special occasion.
 Made with real food – no canned soup or fried onions – this nutritious and delicious dish is a fun way to eat your veggies.
-Recipe from Instant Pot Eats.
+Get this recipe on our blog.

 Mash isn’t for everyone.
 Many holiday tables boast a scalloped potato dish for good reason.
 This layered dish is easily constructed in a springform pan that fits inside the IP.
 These tender spuds are piled with ham and a cheddar/mozzarella cheese blend for a hearty and addictive side.
 Recipe from I Wash, You Dry.

 These veggies are SO easy to make.
 This method uses a paper bag so they’re evenly cooked, buttered, and seasoned through for serving to your guests.
 This is a great way to cook up a healthy side of carrots and green beans for a light and nutritious choice at the table.
 Plus, it’s SO easy and takes just about ten minutes to cook.
-Recipe from Instant Pot Eats.
+Get this recipe on our blog.